murattkilinc/FirstHerokuApp/README.md

-# irisPredictApp
+# FirstHerokuApp

-In this repo, a flask-based web application was created using the iris dataset.
+In this repo, a flask-based web application was created using the water quality dataset.
 I recommend compiling the application on VS Code.

 You can install the requirements with the following pip.
 ```